berndruecker/flowing-retail/rest/README.md

     * [PaymentControllerV6](csharp/payment/Controllers/PaymentController.cs#L74)

 ## Business transactions using compensation

 The last part of the example adds compensation to the game.
-In distributed systems ACID transactions are not applicable (or at least do not scale well).
+In distributed systems, ACID transactions are not applicable (or at least do not scale well).
 Using compensation is the alternative - meaning that you reliably undo already executed work if something later on fails.

 ![Microservices](../docs/resilience-patterns/v6.png)

 See [payment6.bpmn / Java](java/payment/src/main/resources/payment6.bpmn) and [PaymentV6.bpmn / C#](csharp/payment/Models/PaymentV6.bpmn) for the workflow

 # How-to run